-- 1) The underlying soils are moderately plastic to highly plastic.
-Structures supported on or within these soils will be subjected to potential vertical movements on the order of 3 to 3 % inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the clay strata.
+- The underlying soils are plastic to highly plastic.
+Structures supported on or within these soils will be subjected to potential vertical movements on the order of 3 to 4 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the dark brown clay or tan clay strata.
 The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the test pits at the time of excavation.